 Use up to two months prior to the starting month to accommodate the RMA cycle for individuals already eligible for SSI, regardless of whether the individual has already saved money or incurred expenses, when:

 the exclusion of income under the PASS would not increase the SSI payment amount for 1 or 2 months due to RMA; and

 it appears that the individual may need this early exclusion to increase the SSI payment in order to provide a source of funds to set aside for the PASS.

-EXAMPLE: Martha Franklin, an SSI recipient, submits a PASS in July 2000.
-She has been working in a sheltered workshop but has an opportunity to begin working in a supported employment setting beginning in August 2000 if she has the additional funds to begin paying her job coach.
-She proposes to set aside funds from her title II income to do this.
-Recognizing that she needs the increased SSI before she can afford to pay the job coach, input the PASS exclusion as of June 2000, so that the August 2000 SSI payment will reflect the increase.
+EXAMPLE: Martha, a concurrent beneficiary, submits a PASS in July 2016.
+She has been working in a sheltered workshop but has an opportunity to begin working in a supported employment setting beginning in August 2016 if she has the additional funds to begin paying her job coach.
+She proposes to set aside funds from her title II benefit to do this.
+Recognizing that she needs the increased SSI before she can afford to pay the job coach, input the PASS exclusion as of June 2016 so she will receive an increased SSI payment in August.